uccser/cs-unplugged/docs/source/author/topics.rst

             - ``<lesson-key>`` The key for a lesson.

+              - **Required Fields:**

+                - ``number`` The number order for this lesson, relative to this age group.
+                  This value allows a lesson to be used in different age groups, as different numbered lessons (e.g. lesson 2 for 5 to 7, but lesson 1 for 8 to 10).

 A complete unit plan structure file with multiple lessons may look like the
 following: